Identification-robust inference for the LATE with high-dimensional covariates: Introduction

-This paper also relates to the literature on IV estimation of LATE. \cite{angrist1995identification} pioneered the introduction of the simple IV estimand for the average treatment effect for compliers.
-Motivated by \cite{angrist1991does}, \cite{angrist1995two} broaden the scope of LATE to encompass ordered treatments, such as years of schooling.
-A subsequent wave of research delves into incorporating covariates into LATE estimation, including \cite{imbens1997bayesian}, \cite{angrist2000interpretation}, \cite{hirano2000assessing}, \cite{yau2001inference}, and \cite{abadie2003semiparametric}, employing either parametric or semiparametric estimation approaches. \cite{tan2006regression} proposes a LATE estimator with robustness against the misspecification of either the propensity score model or the outcome regression model. \cite{hong2010semiparametric} derive the semiparametric efficiency bounds for conditional and unconditional LATE. \cite{frolich2007nonparametric} and \cite{ogburn2015doubly} provide the fully nonparametric $\sqrt{N}$-consistent and efficient estimator for the LATE with confounding covariates.
-More recently, \cite{belloni2017program} present an efficient estimator alongside reliable confidence bands for the LATE with nonparametric/high-dimensional components, using the orthogonal moment condition and machine-learning method. \cite{chernozhukov2018double} incorporate their proposed DML method into the LATE framework, achieving an $\sqrt{N}$-consistent estimator for the LATE in the presence of high-dimensional covariates. \cite{angrist2022empirical} underscores the importance of the LATE framework for causal inferences through empirical demonstrations.
+This paper also relates to the literature on instrumental variables estimation of the LATE. \cite{imbens1994identification} pioneered the introduction of a simple instrumental variables estimand for the average treatment effect among compliers.
+Motivated by \cite{angrist1991does}, \cite{angrist1995two} broadened the LATE framework to accommodate ordered treatments, such as years of schooling.
+A subsequent wave of research explores the incorporation of covariates into LATE estimation, including \cite{imbens1997bayesian}, \cite{angrist2000interpretation}, \cite{hirano2000assessing}, \cite{yau2001inference}, and \cite{abadie2003semiparametric}, using either parametric or semiparametric estimation approaches. \cite{tan2006regression} proposed a LATE estimator with robustness against the misspecification of either the propensity score model or the outcome regression model. \cite{hong2010semiparametric} derived the semiparametric efficiency bounds for conditional and unconditional LATE. \cite{frolich2007nonparametric} and \cite{ogburn2015doubly} provided a fully nonparametric $\sqrt{N}$-consistent and efficient estimator for the LATE with confounding covariates.
+More recently, \cite{belloni2017program} presented an efficient estimator alongside reliable confidence bands for the LATE with nonparametric/high-dimensional components, using the orthogonal moment condition and machine learning method. \cite{CCDDHNR18} incorporated their proposed DML method into the LATE framework, achieving an $\sqrt{N}$-consistent estimator for the LATE in the presence of high-dimensional covariates. \cite{angrist2022empirical} underscored the importance of the LATE framework for causal inferences through empirical demonstrations.

-In this paper, our focus is on the LATE as our target parameter.
-To the best of our knowledge, this paper is the first to propose a method specifically for the LATE in the context of high-dimensional covariates, without imposing assumptions regarding identification strength.